Voter Registration Eligibility Requirements

 Where to Register/Update Your Registration

-- You may register to vote online at the Secretary of States website
+- You may register to vote online at the Secretary of States website; if you have either a current or expired New Mexico State I.D. or Driver's License

 - The New Mexico Certificate of Registration Form ("New Mexico Form") is available at any county clerk’s office, the Office of the Secretary of State, or many state agencies that serve specific clients at those offices such as motor vehicle offices (Section 1-4-51, 1-4-52, NMSA 1978) and offices offering public assistance which include libraries and universities.
 A voter may request the New Mexico form by mail, telephone or in person.
-The New Mexico form is on cardstock, is a permanent record and is not available online.
-It may not be duplicated.
+The New Mexico form is on cardstock, is a permanent record and It may not be duplicated.

-- Call 505-866-2080 and request that a voter registration application be mailed to your residence.
+- Call (505)866-2080 and request that a voter registration application be mailed to your residential or mailing address,

 - Send a letter to: